NextronSystems/asgard-manual/usage/administration.rst

 Scan templates are the most convenient way to make use of THOR's rich set of scan options.
 Starting with ASGARD 1.10., it is possible to define scan parameters for THOR 10 and store them in different templates for later use in single scans and grouped scans.

 Imagine you want to use dedicated scan options for different system groups (e.g. Linux Servers, Domain Controllers, Workstations, etc.) and make sure to use exactly the same set of scan options every time you scan a particular group of systems.
-With ASGSARD you can now add a scan template for every group.
+With ASGARD you can now add a scan template for every group.

 A popular use case for scan templates is providing additional resource control – for example telling THOR to set the lowest process priority for itself and never use more that 50% of a single CPU.